605 Hennepin Avenue,

 In its early years, the Aster Theatre was the place to see the latest Charlie Chaplin comedy, being the exclusive Twin Cities theater to premiere Chaplin’s films.

+By 1926 it was operated by the Finkelstein & Ruben chain.
 The Aster Theatre was wired for sound in 1929, later than most of its larger neighbors, but when it was, it was said to have some of the best acoustics in Minneapolis.
 Around the same time, it was modernized, and received a new marquee, lit up with hundreds of light bulbs, as well as new carpeting and projection equipment.

 In order to keep up with the ever-larger and more extravagant movie palaces up and down Hennepin Avenue, starting in the mid-1930s, the Aster Theatre featured many gimmicks to draw in patrons, including a double bill of “Frankenstein” and “Dracula” in 1938.
 The Aster’s management offered $25 to any young woman who could sit all the way through both movies.